brandonbryant12/BCH_live_bet/README.md

 - Proof of comment
     - use commentors as a source of truth to solve oracle problem.
 The idea would be that a commenter would be able to stake       their lbry credits to vote on the outcome of the game.
 Staking will lead to a small reward when voting correctly and         severe penalty for voting wrong.

+## Future Implmentations
+- Live Chat
+    - All users watching the same game will have the opportunity to live chat with each other.
+- Bets via SMS
+    - Users will be able to place and accept bets by simply sending a text message.